Skip to Main Content

 Is AI reliable?

-Should I cite the use of AI?
+Should I declare the use of AI?

-In most circumstances, yes, the use of generative AI tools should be cited.
-Your publisher may have specific guidance on how to attribute the AI tools you’ve used.
+In most circumstances, yes, the use of generative AI tools should be declared.
+Your publisher may have specific guidance on how to attribute the AI tools you've used.
 Please see the section on Citing AI for more information.
+For generating emails and editing grammar, there is no need to credit AI unless you're simply copying and pasting its response.
+Remember that you are still responsible for all your communication even if it was generated by AI.

 Can the use of AI be detected in publications?